Missoula Montana Airport: Facilities

 The airport covers 2,700 acres (1,093 ha) at an elevation of 3,206 feet (977 m).
 It has two asphalt runways: 12/30 is 9,501 by 150 feet (2,896 x 46 m) and 8/26 is 4,612 by 75 feet (1,406 x 23 m).

-In the year ending January 1, 2018 the airport had 35,944 aircraft operations, for an average of 98 per day: 63% general aviation, 16% air taxi, 20% airline, and 2% military.
-161 aircraft were then based at the airport: 56% single-engine, 20% multi-engine, 18% jet, and 14% helicopter.

 The airport constructed a new 101-foot tall control tower, replacing one that opened in 1961.
 The new control tower is one of the tallest control towers in the Pacific Northwest, and is the tallest in Montana.
 It cost an estimated $6.77 million.

 Due to increased patronage, it was determined in 2013 that further expansion of the current terminal was not financially prudent, with a new terminal instead being proposed.
 Construction started on Phase 1 of the new terminal, the South Concourse, in 2018, and finished in 2022.
 Demolition of the old terminal was completed in 2023.
 In 2024, Senator Jon Tester announced that a $6 million in funding was secured to begin construction of the eastward terminal expansion, funded by a FAA Airport Terminal Program grant included in the Infrastructure Investment and Jobs Act that was signed into law by President Joe Biden.
 The expansion plan includes four new gates, an expanded baggage claim area and a new rental car center.

 In August 2024, the airport became one of the few in the country to allow non-ticketed persons to visit areas past security.